Spyrosigma/Medmitra/README.md

     # Or if you prefer yarn:
     # yarn dev
     ```
-    The frontend uses **Turbopack**, the successor to Webpack, for a faster development experience.
+    The frontend utilizes **Turbopack**, the successor to Webpack, for a significantly faster development experience.
 The application will be accessible at `http://localhost:3000`.

 ---

-## 🖥️ Usage
+## 🖥️ Usage Guide

 1. Open your web browser and navigate to `http://localhost:3000`.
 2. You will be prompted to sign up or log in.
-Use the authentication flow to create an account or access an existing one.
+Use the secure authentication flow to create a new account or access an existing one.
-3. Once logged in, navigate to the dashboard where you can view and manage patient cases.
+3. Once successfully logged in, you will be directed to the dashboard, where you can conveniently view and manage all your patient cases.
-4. To create a new case, click on the "New Case" button.
-You can then fill in patient details and upload relevant medical documents (PDF lab reports, radiology images).
+4. To create a new case, simply click on the "New Case" button.
+You can then fill in detailed patient information and securely upload relevant medical documents, including PDF lab reports and radiology images.
-5. After uploading, the system will automatically process the documents using the AI agents.
-The generated medical insights, including case summaries, SOAP notes, and diagnoses, will be displayed within the case details.
+5. After uploading, the system will automatically initiate the document processing using its sophisticated AI agents.
+The generated medical insights, including comprehensive case summaries, structured SOAP notes, and primary diagnoses, will be intuitively displayed within the case details for your review.